In this article, we’ll talk about IT asset valuation.

-A quick and dirty price check online for a few similar systems on google should give you an idea.
+A quick and dirty price check online for a few similar systems on Google should give you an idea.

 If you are holding value, tracking down a complete hardware list will be worth it, we promise.

-This inventory should contain serial numbers and model numbers of all the hardware in addition to condition.
+This inventory should contain serial numbers and model numbers of all the hardware in addition to the condition.